binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {title="Timing", linenos=off}
     ms

-The timespan to add these values, is in the milliseconds between a start and end time.
+This value needs to be the timespan in milliseconds between a start and end time.
 This could be for example, the timespan that it took to hash a piece of data to be stored such as a password, or how long it took to pre-render an isomorphic web view.
 Just as with the count type, you can also provide a sample rate for timing as well.
 Statsd does quite a lot of work with timing data, it [works out](https://github.com/etsy/statsd/blob/master/docs/metric_types.md#timing) percentiles, mean, standard deviation, sum, lower and upper bounds for the flush interval.
-This can be very useful when you are making changes to your application and want to know if any changes are [slowing it down](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#timers).
+This can be very useful for when you are making changes to your application and want to know if any changes are [slowing it down](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#timers).

 {title="Gauges", linenos=off}
     g